Laura Esquivel

-Laura Beatriz Esquivel Valdés (born 30 September 1950) is a Mexican novelist, screenwriter and politician, who served in the Chamber of Deputies for the Morena Party from 2015 to 2018.
+Laura Beatriz Esquivel Valdés (born 30 September 1950) is a Mexican novelist, screenwriter and former politician.
 Her first novel Como agua para chocolate (Like Water for Chocolate) became a bestseller in Mexico and the United States, and was later developed into an award-winning film.

 Literary career

 Esquivel studied Theatre and Dramatic Creation at the Centro de Arte Dramático A.C.
 (CADAC), specialising in Children's Theatre.
-She is qualified in Pre-School Education (1996-1968), as an Instructor of Theatre Workshops and Children's Literature (1997), Script Assessment in Tlaxcala and Oaxaca (1998 - 2002) and as an Instructor of Workshops of Writing Laboratories in Oaxaca, Michoacán and Spain (1999).
+She is qualified in Pre-School Education (1966–1968), as an Instructor of Theatre Workshops and Children's Literature (1997), Script Assessment in Tlaxcala and Oaxaca (1998–2002) and as an Instructor of Workshops of Writing Laboratories in Oaxaca, Michoacán and Spain (1999).

 Between 1970 and 1980 she wrote the script for children's programmes for Mexican television, and in 1983, she founded the Centro de Invención Permanente, and took on its technical direction.

 Esquivel's work in television motivated her to dedicate herself to writing scripts for cinema.
 This was when she decided to write her novel Like Water for Chocolate, released in 1989, which came to be a great success.